20 Essential Chinese Ingredients For Your Kitchen!

 → Shop now

 White rice vinegar is made from additional fermentation of rice wine to create vinegar.
-Compared to black rice vinegar, white rice vinegar has a sharper, more acidic taste and is perfect for sweet and sour dishes as well as pickled vegetables.
+Compared to black rice vinegar, white rice vinegar has a sharper, more acidic taste.
+It is perfect for sweet and sour dishes as well as pickled vegetables.

 → Shop now